-Our understanding of the risks of modern slavery in our supply chain is evolving.
-We started a pilot risk assessment to map our tier one suppliers within the group with a focus on MENA and Turkey and have since expanded our review to beIN’s global tier one suppliers in Asia Pacific, France and the U.S. Our review was conducted using a supply chain risk assessment model designed to provide an indicative assessment of the risk of modern slavery based on the country-level risk factors and the labour-type risk factors used in the supply of the goods or services by third parties.
-This review identified that our operations in MENA were likely more exposed to certain modern slavery related risks within their supply chains (than our operations in other jurisdictions) due to:
+Our understanding of the risks of modern slavery in our supply chain is improving.
+We have now mapped our tier one suppliers within the group with a focus on MENA and Turkey and have since expanded our review to beIN’s global tier one suppliers in Asia Pacific, France and the U.S. Our review was conducted using a developed and tested supplier risk assessment model designed to provide an indicative assessment of the risk of modern slavery based on the countrylevel risk factors and the labour-type risk factors used in the supply of the goods or services by third parties.
+This review identified that our operations in MENA and Turkey were likely more exposed to certain modern slavery related risks within their supply chains (than our operations in other jurisdictions) due to:

-To direct our further due diligence on the contracts and suppliers that could be at-risk of modern slavery, we used data sources on the country and labour basis where the goods or services would be sourced from and delivered.
+To direct our further due diligence on the contracts and suppliers that could be at-risk of modern slavery, we continued to use data sources on the country and labour basis where the goods or services would be sourced from and delivered.
 We used two primary external data sources; a country-level labour market risk rating provided by a global specialist risk consultancy Control Risks’ CORE platform and open-source data from the Global Slavery Index 2018 (“GSI”).
-Our indicative risk model (supply chain risk assessment model) combines data from both sources to determine an initial risk rating for each contractor to guide further due diligence practices.
+Our indicative risk model (supplier risk assessment model) combines data from both sources to determine an initial risk rating for each contractor to guide further due diligence practices.
 By March 2024, our supplier risk assessment model shall reflect all updates made to the GSI, if any.

 Labour rights policy

-In the year ahead, we will introduce a labour rights policy and compliance requirements, setting out our commitment to the fair and equal treatment of all workers in our operations and supply chains.
+We introduced a labour rights policy and compliance requirements, setting out our commitment to the fair and equal treatment of all workers in our operations and supply chains before the World Cup.
 The policy is based on best practices from the United Nations Guiding Principles on Business and Human Rights, the International Labour Organisation Fundamental Conventions, and recognised international frameworks including the Dhaka Principles for Migration with Dignity.
 We have rolled out our policy to all employees and tier one suppliers.
 We require that our commitments are understood and implemented by all employees, tier one suppliers and business partners, who are contractually required to adhere to and apply them in their own supply chain.
 We have also liaised with all key contact persons in each of our main jurisdictions to ensure the application of the beIN labour rights policy and associated compliance requirements by all responsible end-users and have requested notification of any high risk or disqualified suppliers identified.

 Due diligence and monitoring

-To support the compliance with our labour rights policy, we have developed a due diligence process for our procurement department during contract tender and renewal, that builds on our indicative risk model and requires our internal end-users to provide relevant and up to date information about the suppliers; and where required followed by an assessment of documentation to show compliance with our labour rights policy.
+To support the compliance with our labour rights policy, we have developed a due diligence process for our procurement department to use during contract tender and renewal, that builds on our indicative risk model and requires our internal end-users to provide relevant and up to date information about suppliers – followed, where required, by an assessment of documentation to ensure compliance with our labour rights policy.

-The development of the indicative risk model, labour rights policy and the supplier compliance checklist and guidance will enable us to implement a robust supplier due diligence program for new suppliers as part of the group contract awarding evaluation process.
+The application of the supplier risk assessment model, labour rights policy and its supplier compliance checklist and guidance enables us to implement a robust supplier due diligence program and procedures for new suppliers as part of the group contract awarding evaluation process.

 Our due diligence process (Procurement)

-All new suppliers will first be rated by our procurement team using our indicative risk model (supply chain risk assessment model).
-They will work with end-users within the business to confirm the country where the services are performed, and the labour type used to deliver the service required.
-Where a supplier is assessed as medium or high risk, we will require the supplier to submit evidence of compliance with our labour rights policy.
-In addition, where a supplier is still found to be a high-risk following the submission of evidence, further dialogue will be held with the supplier to manage the risk or disqualify their tender.
+All new suppliers will first be rated by our end-users using the indicative risk model (supply risk assessment model).
+The procurement team will work with end-users within the business to confirm the country where the services are performed, and the labour type used to deliver the service required.
+Where a supplier is assessed as medium or high risk, we will require the supplier to submit evidence of compliance with our labour rights policy and compliance requirements.
+In addition, where a supplier is still found to be a high risk following the submission of evidence, a further dialogue will be held with the supplier to manage the risk or disqualify the supplier from the tender process.
 Where the supplier is accepted, monitoring will be triggered to address the root causes of the issues identified.
 Any supplier assessed as extreme risk will be automatically disqualified from the tender.

-Going forward, we plan to introduce monitoring for those suppliers who we have identified as being at-risk of having modern slavery issues within their business.
-Our monitoring criteria are based on our own labour rights policy which details high level principles and specific compliance requirements, which incorporate key applicable elements from the International Finance Corporation Performance Standards 2 on Labour and Working Conditions 3, and the Global Reporting Initiative Social Standards 4.
+No suppliers have been disqualified during 2022.
+Our monitoring criteria are based on our own labour rights policy which details high level principles and specific compliance requirements, incorporating key applicable elements from the International Finance Corporation Performance Standards 2 on Labour and Working Conditions2 , and the Global Reporting Initiative Social Standards 3.

 We have an opportunity to have a positive impact in our supply chain through educating our suppliers and working with them to improve their employment practices.
-To support the implementation of our labour rights policy we have developed guidance for suppliers and by the end of 2020 we intend to have communicated our policy and compliance expectations throughout our global tier one supply chain and intend to continue to update this guidance when and as necessary.
+To support the implementation of our labour rights policy we have developed guidance for suppliers and have communicated our policy and compliance expectations throughout our global tier one supply chain and intend to continue to update this guidance when and as necessary.
 We also involved the internal end-users in the initial assessment of suppliers and provided training on how to properly enforce the supplier risk assessment model and labour rights policy so as to ensure that they are actively seeking assurance of the suppliers’ ability to comply with all requirements.
 The findings of our assessments and subsequent risk ratings are analysed and salient issues of concern are extracted and reported on to relevant internal stakeholders.

 Grievance reporting and remedy

-We understand that the success of tackling modern slavery risks in our supply chain will depend on communicating our labour rights policy throughtout our supply chain and in enabling concerns within our operations to be reported to us.
-It is important to use that those affected, as well as those witnessing violations, can raise complaints freely and get effective resolutions at all stages of employment, including the recruitment process
+We understand that the success of tackling modern slavery risks in our supply chain will depend on communicating our labour rights policy throughout our supply chain and in enabling concerns within our operations to be reported to us.
+It is important to us that those affected, as well as those witnessing violations, can raise complaints freely and get effective resolutions at all stages of employment, including the recruitment process.

-1 A tier supplier is a third party that provides goods or services directly to beIN whose contract value exceeds USD 250,000 per annum.
+1 A tier one supplier for this purpose is a third party that provides goods or services directly to beIN whose contract value exceeds USD 250,000 per annum.

-beIN MEDIA GROUP and its subsidiaries (collectively the “Group”) are a global sports and entertainment media group that carry out TV production, media rights acquisitions and their distribution.
-The Group broadcasts 60 channels across 5 continents within 43 countries and in 9 different languages.
+beIN Media Group and its subsidiaries (collectively the “Group”) are a global sports and entertainment media group that carry out TV production, media rights acquisitions and their distribution.
+The Group broadcasts across 5 continents within 43 countries and in 9 different languages.

 Governance and Risk Management